cwnt-io/mgmt/workflows/cwntflow_trunk_based.md

 - Central repository `central-repo` (`admin` is responsible)
 - Has one main/essential branch: `master` branch (which is called `mainline`)

-- Everybody commits/pushes/pulls directly do `master`, continuously, daily, multiple times a day.
+- `core-team` commits/pushes/pulls directly do `master`, continuously, daily, multiple times a day.
 - It's the development branch

 - `local`: `admin`'s computer